Joey Jones (footballer, born 1994): Altrincham

+Walton & Hersham

+On 19 June 2024, Jones joined Southern League Premier Division South side Walton & Hersham.

 International career

 Eligible to represent Northern Ireland due to his father, Dave, he was capped at all youth-team ages up until receiving an under-21 cap against Hungary on 15 August 2012.

 Style of play

-Jones describes himself as a central midfielder who likes "to get about the park, get on the ball.... [and I have a good] passing range [so] I’m going to bring a lot of different passes and shots".
+Jones describes himself as a central midfielder who likes "to get about the park, get on the ball.... [and I have a good] passing range [so] I'm going to bring a lot of different passes and shots".